kerelist/gauge-viz-task/README.md

 `npm run watch` - runs the above and watches for changes.

+**note `npm run build` does not work** - this is my old webpack setup and was not optimised for webpack 4 when i started and i didn't have time to fix the prod run.
 `npm run build` - for production. runs babel, js bundler, js uglify, sass compiler, and sass minification.

 (see `scripts` in `package.json` for details)